When Your Policy Steps In: Covered Perils Explained

 Step 5: Meet With the Adjuster

-Your insurer will send an adjuster within 3 to 10 business days to assess the damage.
-Be present during the inspection, point out all areas of concern, and present your documentation.
+Your insurer will send an adjuster within 3 to 10 business days.
+Be present, point out all areas of concern, and present your documentation.
 Consider getting an independent contractor estimate as a benchmark.

 Step 6: Watch for Hidden Damage

-Don't overlook secondary issues that may not be immediately obvious — structural shifts, developing wall cracks, or water intrusion that surfaces weeks later.
+Don't overlook secondary issues like structural damage, shifting foundations, developing wall cracks, or water intrusion that surfaces weeks later.
 Report these to your adjuster before closing the claim.

 How to Protect Yourself Before a Tree Falls